Rakan-z/KCL-Functional-Gesture-Recognition/README.md

 GUI_init.py
 -
-The program used to build the GUI to demo the model.
+The program used to find screen coordinates for pyautoguiFunctions.py.